Best Known For

 Jennings had become a country music superstar.

-Singer, songwriter, musician.
-Born on June 15, 1937, in Littlefield, Texas.
-A musical rebel, Waylon Jennings is best remembered for helping to popularize a grittier and more rock-influenced style of “outlaw” country music.
-He and some of his fellow artists were labeled “outlaws” for challenging the country music establishment and for their hard-partying ways.
+A musical rebel, Waylon Jennings was born on June 15, 1937, in Littlefield, Texas, and is best remembered for helping to popularize a grittier and more rock-influenced style of music known as outlaw country music.
+He and some of his fellow artists were labeled "outlaws" for challenging the country music establishment and for their hard-partying ways.

 In 1965, Jennings moved to Nashville.
 He became roommates with country music's man in black, Johnny Cash, which marked the start of a lifelong friendship.
 That year Jennings had his first country hit, "Stop the World (And Let Me Off)."
 By 1968, he had several successful singles, including "Walk On Out of My Mind" and "Only Daddy That'll Walk the Line."
 Jennings won his first Grammy Award in 1969 for Best Country Performance by a Duo or Group with Vocal for "MacArthur Park," which he recorded with the Kimberlys.

 Around this time, Jennings' musical style continued to evolve, taking on a tougher, more bass-driven sound.
 He worked on songs with such songwriters and artists as Kris Kristofferson and Willie Nelson.

 profile name: Waylon Jennings profile occupation: